sahand68/Heuristic-LV-Segmentation/README.md

-ELT for DICOM MRI images and contour files to prepare them for training a convolutional neural network.
+ELT for DICOM MRI images of heart and contour files to prepare them for training a convolutional neural network.
 The inputs to the network will be dicom images and the targets will be the contours encoded as boolean masks